-- Are stored securely in a locked drawer in the desks and will be switched off whilst staff are on duty. - Are not used to take pictures of the children attending the setting or that images are not shared. - Will not be used to take photographs, video, or audio recordings in our setting. - Are not used to contact parents or children -exception will only be by agreement with the SLT.
+- Are stored securely in a locked drawer or locker and will be switched off or on silent whilst staff are on duty. - Are not used to take pictures of the children attending the setting or that images are not shared. - Will not be used to take photographs, video, or audio recordings in our setting. - Are not used to contact parents or children -exception will only be by agreement with the SLT.